nervosnetwork/fiber-website/src/pages/docs/getting-started/simple-game.md

 <img class="max-w-[600px] mx-auto" src="/imgs/docs/simple-game/game-running.png" alt="Game Running" />

-And the game over scene will look like this:
+Open the browser console, you should be able to see the payment logs.
+And when the game is over, you'll see the final scores and the payment info like this:

 <img class="max-w-[600px] mx-auto" src="/imgs/docs/simple-game/game-over.png" alt="Game Over" />